TOP

 Les Gras Moutons is one of the Muscadet Sèvre et Maine appellation’s most admired vineyards; it is to Muscadet what the Clos du Papillon is to Savennières, or what Le Grand Clos is to Bourgueil.
 Having tasted one or two examples over the years, and drunk more than a handful of bottles, I have gradually come to understand the patchwork nature of this very individual terroir.
 Although I have to confess that when I last tasted with Sébastien Branger, of Domaine la Haute Févrie, his off-the-cuff drawing of a map of his parcels, as well as all those other parcels that lay around them, was instrumental in facilitating this new understanding.

-Sébastien (pictured below) is the latest generation to take control of this family domaine, having first worked alongside his father Claude Branger.
+Sébastien (pictured) is the latest generation to take control of this family domaine, having first worked alongside his father Claude Branger.
 They are based, as the name of the domaine may have already suggested, in the hamlet of Févrie, which sits on the banks of the Sèvre.
 The domaine, and many of their vineyards, sit on the spear of land that lies between the waters of the Sèvre and the Maine, not far from Les Gras Moutons.

 Domaine la Haute Févrie